/slack/.

 Shell Commands

-Standard commands available on the mounted Slack tree:
+Standard commands available on the mounted Slack tree:| Command | Notes |

 ls | List channels, DMs, users, dates |

-cat | Read .jsonl history or user .json |
+cat | Read chat.jsonl, user .json, or files |

 head / tail | First/last N lines |